 That picture-perfect lake listing online can be misleading for Chicago buyers.
 The biggest mistake is assuming all Southwest Michigan lakes are one market.
-They’re not.
+They’re not the same.

 Every lake is its own micro-market, with unique water clarity, bottom texture, weed patterns, boating culture, and buyer demand.
-When someone says, “We just want a lake,” that’s usually the moment surprises start piling up.
+When someone says, “We just want a lake property,” I will ask more questions about what they want in a lake.

 On paper, listings may look identical.
 Sparkling sunsets, blue water, a dock stretching into calm glass.
 But real lake life depends on what feeds the water, what lies underfoot, and how the wind shapes the shore.